-I made the decision to get an MD/MBA when I was still in high school.
+I made the decision to pursue a dual degree, an MD/MBA, when I was still in high school (MD is Doctor of Medicine, MBA is Master of Business Administration).
 I had an interest in medicine but I hated the idea of being yet another Indian doctor.
 How unoriginal.
 So when my dad introduced me to someone who had done this dual degree, it was my “aha!” moment.
 As far as I knew, this was something different, could set me apart and no one else I knew was doing it.
 Perfect!

 While my initial reasons for pursuing this career path were pretty superficial, it didn’t take me long to realize how valuable a second degree would be.